 - Will it solve any drug or alcohol abuse problems they might be facing?

-- Will it help them find employment, provide needed counseling, or offer other skills?
+- Will it help them find employment or provide needed counseling?

 - Will this continue to enable them?

-Cut them out, keep them in your wallet or purse, and the next time a panhandler approaches, you’ll be ready to give them a referral card.
+Cut them out – or request some from the Mission, keep them in your wallet or purse, and the next time a panhandler approaches, you’ll be ready to give them a referral card.
 If you feel comfortable, enter into a conversation with the person who is panhandling.
+Ask how their day is going.
 If you want to know more about the Mission before talking with people, read more about our services on our website, or contact us to set up a tour.
-For more helpful tips on how to help people who are homeless, visit What You Can Do Today.
+For more helpful tips on how to help people who are homeless, check out these 8 Ways to Help the Homeless.

 A couple things to keep in mind: There are no fees to stay overnight or have a meal at the Mission.
 Our services are provided because of the generosity of people like you!
 Please contact us at (360) 671-1562 if you would like to pick up referral cards or you can print them using the link above!